Pierre-gaillard-dev/portfolio/README.md

 # Portfolio

 added :

-to add :
+- links
+    - add hover effects to buttons (see /ideas/inspi_1.mp4)
+    - remove underline effects for links for some elements
+- website icon
 - header
     - projects link goes to section instead to dedicated page if on main page
 - footer
     - add legal line (@right reserved...)
+    - replace links by buttons only

+to add :
 - projects
     - project detail page in overlay only
     - add fullscreen button to demos
 - Links
-    - add hover effects to buttons (see /ideas/inspi_1.mp4)
-    - remove underline effects for links for some elements
     - underline effect : line appearing from left to right
 - Home sections
     - add CV (see /ideas.CV.jpg for integration)